 Molecular Imaging Education Resources

-The RSNA Molecular Imaging (MI) resource page was created to promote education and understanding of molecular imaging to clinicians, imaging and basic scientists, program directors and medical or graduate students interested in developing a solid understanding of this subject.
+The RSNA Molecular Imaging (MI) resource page was created to promote education and understanding of molecular imaging to clinicians, imaging and basic scientists, program directors and trainees interested in developing a better understanding of this subject.

 It provides educational resources and links regarding MI technology, research, clinical applications, and other relevant information.
 The goal is to recognize and promote opportunities of molecular imaging and to help mainstream molecular imaging into clinical practice.

 What is molecular imaging?

 The application of single or multi-modality imaging for the spatio-temporal visualization of physiology and molecules including their function in biological and disease processes.
 Examples of the former may include analysis of receptors, metabolic changes, molecular motion, and blood flow.
 Example techniques include optical, nuclear medicine, MR, CT and ultrasound.

 This PDF directory outlines a MI topic curriculum across multiple modalities, including contrast and radiopharmaceutical design, imaging tools and functions, regulatory requirements, study design, and potential sources of funding.Download PDF

 Sharing of data across the biomedical research community is vital to advancing research and its clinical translation to patient care.
 Below you will find links to centralized repositories for the public dissemination of proteomic sequence datasets, cancer genomic study results, and de-identified image archives in support of precision medicine.

 NIH Cancer Imaging Program